Orbs Best Practices

 - Define any prerequisites such as obtaining an API key in the description.

 - Be consistent and concise in naming your orb elements.
 For example, don’t mix “kebab case” and “snake case.”

 - Must have at least 1 usage example.

 - Show orb version as

-x.y(patch version may not need to be included).
+x.y(patch version may not need to be included) in the example.

 - Example should include most common/simplest use case calling a top-level job or other base-case elements if no job is present.